FORGE'd in FIRE II: The Formation of Magnetically-Dominated Quasar Accretion Disks from Cosmological Initial Conditions: Structure and Origins of the Magnetic Fields

 We stress that, as discussed in the numerical tests in \paperone, microphysical resistivity is not expected to play a significant role here owing to the fact that the gas is still relatively diffuse and, in the nuclear regions of importance, still highly ionized with ionization fraction $\gtrsim 0.01$ (so ideal MHD remains a good approximation).
 This owes to a combination of high temperatures ($\gtrsim 1000\,$K), dust destruction, high cosmic-ray energy densities and ionization rates (even in the Milky Way center, these exceed typical Solar circle values by several orders of magnitude; see \citealt{indriolo:2015.cr.ionization.rate.vs.galactic.radius}), and high interstellar radiation field densities due to the concentrated intense star formation ($\gtrsim 100\,{\rm M_{\odot}\,yr^{-1}}$ in the central $\sim 100\,$pc; see \paperone).
 This is unlike accretion of magnetic fields onto a protostar via a protostellar disk, where ionized fractions are expected to be in the range $\lesssim 10^{-17}-10^{-15}$ in much of the disk.\footnote{Calculating the generalized Elsasser number $N_{\rm E} \equiv B^{2}/(\rho\,\eta\,\Omega) \sim v_{A}^{2}\,t_{\rm orbit} / \eta$, where $\eta$ is the largest of e.g.\ ambipolar, Hall, or Ohmic resistivities, and plugging in numbers for typical values in the simulations at $\lesssim$\,pc scales gives $N_{\rm E} \gtrsim 10^{13}$ through most of the inner disk, while $N_{\rm E} \lesssim 1$ is required for resistivity to have a large global effect (or for e.g.\ ambipolar diffusion to generate substantial ``drift'' between ions and neutrals on the timescales of interest).
 That would generally require an ion fraction $x_{i} \sim n_{i}/n_{\rm neutral} \ll 10^{-15}$ in the accretion disk.} In \S~\ref{sec:why.flux.freezing}, we discuss the role of turbulent resistivity in detail and show that it is also sub-dominant: damping of the dominant radial and toroidal fields via turbulent resistivity is generically slower than their growth via flux-freezing and advection, though such damping may be important for the less-coherent poloidal field.
+Thus our discussion in this section does not assume weak turbulence and indeed we have assumed trans-\Alf{ic} or even modestly super-\Alf{ic} (and highly super-sonic) turbulence could be present throughout (\S~\ref{sec:why.flux.freezing}), so long as the turbulence is sub-virial ($v_{\rm turb} \lesssim V_{c}$), so that the turbulent coherence length is smaller than the characteristic radial distance $\gtrsim r$ over which the field lines are being stretched as part of the tidal inflow/stream.